Yenwood/luna-featured/README.md

 To install:

-Add a "featured" column to the lunathreads table.
+Add a "featured" column to the threads table. (int, not null)

 Drop the Sanctuary folder into the themes folder and drop backstage/moderate.php into the backstage folder (replacing the file already there)